davidterroso/D/documentation.md

- ┣ init # Folder that contains the Python files that are used before training the networks, to prepare the data ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ folds_split.py # Has functions that perform k-fold-split on the RETOUCH dataset, according to the project needs ┃ ┣ patch_extraction.py # Has functions extract the patches later used to train the networks ┃ ┗ read_oct.py # Reads and saves the OCT's B-scans so that it can be saved in the user's computer ┣ logs # Folder that contains the error logs of the runs
+ ┣ init # Folder that contains the Python files that are used before training the networks, to prepare the data ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ folds_split.py # Has functions that perform k-fold-split on the RETOUCH dataset, according to the project needs ┃ ┣ mip_split.py # Using integer programming, attempts to determine the best fold split ┃ ┣ patch_extraction.py # Has functions extract the patches later used to train the networks ┃ ┗ read_oct.py # Reads and saves the OCT's B-scans so that it can be saved in the user's computer ┣ logs # Folder that contains the error logs of the runs